-This is a fantastic tour for beginners and experts alike.
+This is a fantastic fieldtrip for beginners and experts alike.

-Jean Hampson and her husband Bob Highcock are conducting our third annual Victoria Day bird watching tour at two locations in north St. Catharines.
+Jean Hampson and her husband Bob Highcock are conducting our fifth annual Victoria Day bird watching tour at two locations in north St. Catharines.

 The tour will be easy walking along gravel paths and trails.